Continuing the Tradition

 Did one of your parents or grandparents earn a degree from Dixie?
 If so, you can now attend Dixie State University and the non-resident portion of tuition will be waived ($9,468 per year based on 2017-18 tuition).
 Follow your parents’ or grandparents’ footsteps and become a Dixie Alum.
 We want you here!

 - Be admitted to DSU by the posted deadline/s

 - Have at least one parent or grandparent who earned a degree or certificate from Dixie

-- Freshmen must have an admissions index of 40 with a minimum 16 ACT or 1200 SAT
+- Freshmen must have an admissions index of 40 with a minimum 2.0 high school unweighted GPA and 16 ACT or 1200 SAT

 - Enroll at DSU as a first-time student.

 - Be a US Citizen or have Permanent Resident Status